Located in: Italy

 In addition, the university promotes sports training in football, basketball, volleyball, fencing, tennis, and weightlifting.
 Students can participate in competitive teams or just exercise for fun and good health.

-As with all Italian medical and dental schools, prospective students have to sit the IMAT exam to be eligible for entry.
+As with all Italian medical and dental schools, applicants are evaluated primarily on their high school diplomas, especially their grades in biology and chemistry.
+Additionally, they are required to take the IMAT test.
 There is also an English test given at the university to test applicants on their proficiency in the English language.
 The degree is taught entirely in English.
 Students must have 3 Science A-Levels to apply, BTECs are not accepted here.

 The first three years are pre-clinical with a heavy emphasis on the fundamental subjects and stomatological disciplines; Anatomy, Pathology, Histology, Pharmacology, Dental Materials, Physiology, and Biochemistry, for example.